Panama Canal: Capacity

-The canal handles more vessel traffic than had ever been envisioned by its builders.
+The canal now handles more vessel traffic than had ever been envisioned by its builders.
 In 1934, it was estimated that the maximum capacity of the canal would be around 80 million tons per year.
 In 2015, canal traffic reached 340.8 million tons of shipping.

-To improve capacity, a number of improvements have been made to maximize the use of the locking system:
+To increase capacity, a number of improvements have been made to maximize the use of the locking system: